Our products

 These recipes were designed for cured cod and do not work with fresh cod:

-• Cod pil pil: needs the gelatin from salted cod for emulsification.
+• Cod al pil pil: needs the gelatin from salted cod for the emulsion.

 • Cod a la Vizcaína: the intense flavor of salted cod holds up to the chorizo pepper sauce.

-• Cod brandade: the texture of salted cod is what emulsifies with oil and potato.
+• Cod brandade: the texture of salted cod emulsifies with oil and potato.

-• Ajoarriero: shredded salted cod has just the right fiber.
+• Ajoarriero: the shredded salted cod has just the right fiber.

-• Cod a la Bilbaína: gelatin and cured flavor are essential.
+• Cod a la Bilbaína: the gelatin and cured flavor are essential.

 • Bacalhau à Brás: the fibers of shredded salted cod give structure to the dish.